Excelsior7/gen_ai_for_business_course/README.md

 ## Key Features of the Application

 ### Date Range Filtering
-- Define two distinct periods (Period A and Period B) using the date picker to filter reviews based on their publication dates.
+- Define two distinct periods (Reference period and Comparison period) using the date picker to filter reviews based on their publication dates.
 This allows for comparative analysis between different time frames.

 ### Dynamic Filtering Options
 - Filter reviews by categories, polarities, and star ratings.
 The application automatically extracts unique categories and polarities from the fetched reviews, making it easy to narrow down your analysis.